MikeTango/dual-gauge-card/README.md

 # Dual gauge card

 Two gauges in one, built mostly with CSS.
+I have done nothing new here, just updated the copypasteable example because OP's syntax was borked.
+This plugin does not show up in your card menu after the install via HACS.
+You have to copypaste the example into a custom card template.
+Maybe i can fix that but i've been literally doing the HA stuff since yesterday.
+I am also documenting the css variables features here because it bothered me that i had to find out all the things.

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)